FOG DELAY ALERT- Due to the heavy fog overnight, all cruise ships are delayed.

 • 2 VIP tables (16 seats)

-• Introduce evening program section
+• Introduce the evening program section

-• Full page premium ad space in event program
+• Full-page premium ad space in event program

 • Company logo rotated during event